tudat-team/tudat-space/docs/source/_src_getting_started/_src_examples/pygmo.rst

 Optimization with PyGMO
 ***********************

 Below, a number of examples of Tudat applications used the Pygmo optimization toolbox are shown.
-Note that a number of additional related examples are given on the page for :ref:`trajectory_optimization_examples`
+Note that a number of additional related examples are given on the page for :ref:`trajectory_optimization_examples`.

 .. nbgallery::